cpendo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File "2-hellofile" has a script that displays the content of the /etc/passwd file.

 File "3-twofiles" has a script that displays the content of /etc/passwd and /etc/hosts files.

+File "4-lastlines" has a script that displays the last 10 lines of /etc/passwd.